Bryan De La Cruz Preview, Player Props: Marlins vs. Phillies

 Bryan De La Cruz At The Plate

-- De La Cruz has driven home a run in 47 games this season (35.6%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on six occasions..
+- De La Cruz has an RBI in 47 of 133 games this year, with multiple RBI in 18 of them.
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.